anchandm/fooof-opatzlab/README.md

 	- the third column is the width of the peak (not 100% sure about this)

-parameters you can control (with self-explanatory names) are:
+parameters you can control are:

 	- the frequency range that you want to analyze (freq_range) in Hz